qstufie/flickrer/README.md

 Then browse into http://flicker.vagrant.localhost/index.html, and that's it!

+*if you don't want to setup this in a tranditional way, you can just stop reading here*

+## Setup - manual

 ### build
 first of all, get your usual tools ready - composer, npm, etc.